-Maui’s beaches are definitely world renowned.
-Probably the most famous is Kaanapali Beach.
-However, there are many other beaches and each one is unique and offers something different to the visitor.
+Maui’s beaches are definitely world renowned and Kaanapali Beach is no exception.
+You simply can’t go wrong exploring this iconic stretch of sand.
+However, there are many other beaches and each one is unique, offering something different to the visitor.
 A good example is Baby Beach, so named not for its size, but because it’s toddler friendly.
-We have visited quite a few beaches and I would like to provide the reader with an overview.
+Here’s an overview of our favourite beaches.

-This is our favorite beach for catching a few rays and doing some snorkelling.
-It’s actually a section of Kaanapali beach and it’s possible to walk there, however, if you would prefer to drive, it’s located immediately south of the Westin Villas, about a 5 minute drive south on the highway.
-Public parking is easy to find and there are washrooms and BBQ facilities as well.
+This is our favourite beach for catching a few rays and doing some snorkelling.
+It’s actually a section of Kaanapali beach.
+It’s possible to walk to this beach from Papakea Resort, however, if you would prefer to drive, it’s located immediately south of the Westin Villas, about a 5 minute drive south on the highway.
+Public parking is easy to find.
+You’ll find washrooms and BBQ facilities as well.
 The snorkelling is actually amazing as the reefs are about 30 yards from the shore.
 Michelle and I actually swam with a school of spinner dolphins in 2017, amazing.

 Kaanapali beach is approximately 3 miles long and is bisected approximately in half by Black Rock, a cliffy rock outcropping popular with the kids for snorkelling and cliff jumping.
 Papakea is actually located at the extreme north end of the beach.
 One of our favorite things in a brisk morning walk, along the beach, to Black Rock.
 South of Black Rock is fabulous too.
 You’ll find all the older hotels and condo buildings like the Sheraton that literally sits on top of Black Rock, The Whaler and Kaanapali Alii.